feagi/feagi-simulate/Deploy_RaspberryPI3.md

 -mkdir -p ~/ros2_foxy
 -cd ~/ros2_foxy

-4.Depends on where you put the package.
+4. Depends on where you put the package.
 Assume you still have it in Download directory:
 -tar xf ~/Downloads/ros2-foxy-20201211-linux-focal-arm64.tar.bz2
 >if it's in your ros2_foxy folder, run this:
 	-tar xf ros2-foxy-20201211-linux-focal-arm64.tar.bz2